ocean-eddy-cpt/gcm-filters/docs/how_to_contribute.rst

 If you find that `conda` takes a long time, try to install `mamba` with ``conda install mamba`` and then and do::

-   conda create -n gcm-filters-env -c conda-forge --file requirements.txt --file requirements-dev.txt
+   mamba create -n gcm-filters-env -c conda-forge --file requirements.txt --file requirements-dev.txt

 and finally activate the environment::